-20 Distinctive features of the programme
+Distinctive features of the programme

-The programme emphasises practical skills used in original and imaginative ways.
+Creative Writing emphasises practical skills used in original and imaginative ways.
 Through Levels 4-6 students, via an integrated mixture of narrative, drama and poetry, students learn that composition is closely related to drafting, editing and polishing, leading to the completion and evaluation of a finished product in the light of reader and market considerations.
 They are encouraged to develop a highly self-critical attitude towards their work and to respond positively to editorial comments in order to improve the standard of writing and ensure work is marketable.

-All modules taken by single honours students have been designed to provide experience of writing practice as well as engagement with the processes of textual production undertaken by existing writers.
-Although there will be textual studies element of the programme single honours students will be able to demonstrate their analytical skills through the essay form and also through their own practice.
-The programme will equip students with the essential skills, qualifications and experience to start a career in a wide range of professions, offers a good understanding of industry practice and Glyndwr has a memorandum of agreement with Literature Wales, a key organisation which promotes literature (both engagement with and production of) in Wales.
+All modules have been designed to provide experience of writing practice as well as engagement with the processes of textual production undertaken by existing writers.
+Although there will be a textual studies element of the programme, students will be able to demonstrate their analytical skills through the essay form and also through their own practice.

+The students will be equipped with the essential skills, qualifications and experience to start a career in a wide range of professions, offers a good understanding of industry practice and Glyndwr has a memorandum of agreement with Literature Wales, a key organisation which promotes literature (both engagement with and production of) in Wales.